Xaxxoo/asessment/README.md

 ## How to run the Frontend

- To run the frontend app, cd into 'client' and run "npm start"
+ To run the frontend app, cd into 'client' folder and run "npm start"

  ## DO NOT RUN THE BACKEND